Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/dpio-driver.rst

 and other accelerators.
 A DPIO also provides hardware buffer pool management for network interfaces.

-This document provides an overview the Linux DPIO driver, its subcomponents, and its APIs.
+This document provides an overview the woke Linux DPIO driver, its subcomponents, and its APIs.

 See
 Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst
-for a general overview of DPAA2 and the general DPAA2 driver architecture in Linux.
+for a general overview of DPAA2 and the woke general DPAA2 driver architecture in Linux.

 Driver Overview
 ---------------

-The DPIO driver is bound to DPIO objects discovered on the fsl-mc bus and provides services that:
+The DPIO driver is bound to DPIO objects discovered on the woke fsl-mc bus and provides services that:

-  A. allow other drivers, such as the Ethernet driver, to enqueue and dequeue
+  A. allow other drivers, such as the woke Ethernet driver, to enqueue and dequeue
      frames for their respective objects
   B. allow drivers to register callbacks for data availability notifications
      when data becomes available on a queue or channel
   C. allow drivers to manage hardware buffer pools

-The Linux DPIO driver consists of 3 primary components-- DPIO object driver-- fsl-mc driver that manages the DPIO object
+The Linux DPIO driver consists of 3 primary components-- DPIO object driver-- fsl-mc driver that manages the woke DPIO object

    DPIO service-- provides APIs to other Linux drivers for services